 Role based equipment model

-The role based equipment model shown in Figure 9 contains the information about specific equipment, the classes of equipment, and equipment capability tests.
+The role based equipment model shown in Figure 9 contains the information about specific equipment, and the classes of equipment.
+Table 35 lists the relationships of the objects in the role based equipment model.

 The formal UML role based equipment model object is used to define the role based equipment hierarchy information that is defined in ISA 95.00.01.
 The model contains the information that may be used to construct the hierarchical models used in manufacturing scenarios.
 For purposes of corresponding to the ISA 95.00.01 models, the defined equipment levels, specified in the equipment level attributes, for role based equipment are: enterprise, site, area, work center, work unit, process cell, unit, production line, production unit, work cell, storage zone, and storage unit.